Jubilee Lunch and Dinner for Sovereigns

 As during the luncheon, members of the British Royal Family were out in force to support the hosts; among the attendees were the Duke of York, the Earl and Countess of Wessex, Princess Alexandra, the Duke and Duchess of Gloucester, the Duke of Kent, and the Prince and Princess Michael of Kent.

 After all guests arrived, the royal party proceeded to the Blue Drawing Room of the Buckingham Palace for a little canapé reception, and a chance to chat informally.
 Soon afterwards, they moved to the State Dining Room where five tables were set for the guests.
 Each table was headed by a British royal to make sure guests remained entertained.
 The elaborate dinner that followed included sea bass with Duchy of Cornwall vegetables, rhubarb Eton mess, and cheese soufflé.

-Read more about the Jubilee Lunch and Dinner in this thread – Diamond Jubilee Luncheon and Banquet for Foreign MonarchsFiled under British Royals
+Read more about the Jubilee Lunch and Dinner in this thread – Diamond Jubilee Luncheon and Banquet for Foreign MonarchsFiled under The United Kingdom

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Windsor Castle.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Windsor Castle.